chetnashah/webconcepts/ios-work/Basics.md

 ### Scheme

+You can have multiple scehmes (variants) of your app, but only one is active at a time (shown on top left near play button).
-A scheme uses a specific build configuration at a time.
+A scheme uses a one specific build configuration at a time.
 TO change the build configuration used by current scheme, you need to edit the sceheme.

+A scheme can have multiple targets (to be built).
+One can view all the targets of the scheme by going to edit scheme -> Build on the left pane.

+schemes are saved in separate xml file within xcuserdata or xcshareddata.
+The .xcscheme files are standard xml.

 ### Access build settings in code